 Seven days straight of morning lessons with Lingua Franca, in tiny groups with lessons tailored to your level.
 Practise what you’ve learned the minute you step out of the classroom.

 Come and join Katrina and Lingua Franca as they open up a Parisian nid* for the very first time in July of next year.
 Classes from Monday 15th - Sunday 21st July 2019.

 Are you keen to get under the skin of this amazing city and learn as much as possible of its history and culture?
-We have found two brilliant guides to really bring Paris to life for you.
+We have found a fantastic guide to really bring Paris to life for you.

 Post-lesson, you may have a favourite gallery to race to, a date with a friend, or you might even just like to wander the streets of Paris by yourself.
 It’s totally up to you.

 We want to give you as much flexibility as possible, so we’re leaving the rest of the arrangements to you.
 Bijou* hôtel you’ve been dying to try?
 Loads of frequent flyer miles?
 The choice is yours.